 Thus, different types of stone textures used to born from the stone finish applied artificially by humans and their machines.
 Otherwise, naturally cut surfaces remain as a natural cleft in the absence of any treatment at all.
 Therefore, natural clefts have unique texture originating from the rock cutting patterns and machines.
 Here, natural & rustic matte finish is common.

-Apart from the natural cleft, stones used to have following surface finishes, which are creating different patterns.
+Apart from the natural cleft, stones used to have the following surface finishes, which are creating different patterns.

 - Polished stone finish with glossy and shiny faces.
 Beware, you will get a completely smooth, slippery, and slippery surface for sophisticated applications, which is not good for exterior designs.